Data (in)equities in data science: Dissecting systemic and systematic biases in pulse oximetry: Conclusion

 \section{Conclusion}

-From the overarching idea of data equity, statisticians can develop clear, context-specific ways to mathematically assess its key tenets.
-As the example of pulse oximetry demonstrates, these are not meaningless boxes to check: violations of concepts like information bias and representativeness lead to tangible harms.
-At the same time, there is no one-size-fits-all prescriptive formulation for data equity; what is fair in one setting may not be in another, depending on the question of interest.
-It is important to note that data equity does not equate to prediction equity, and prediction equity does not equate to decision equity (defined as empowering all subgroups to take optimal decisions regarding their health).
+From the overarching idea of data equity, one can develop clear, context-specific approaches to mathematically assess its key tenets.
+Yet there is no one-size-fits-all prescriptive formulation for data equity; what is fair in one setting may not be in another, depending on the question of interest.
 For example, consistent differential measurement error across subgroups may still yield an adequate prediction in the overall population even as it produces disparate health outcomes when used to guide clinical decisions.
-Only stratified analyses with a sufficient number of patients in each group can reveal prediction disparity.
-In the case of pulse oximetry, \citet{sjoding2020racial} demonstrated significant differences in AUC between white and Black patients, revealing predictive disparity alongside decision disparity.
-Such nuances underscore the importance of statisticians in the development and implementation of algorithms.
+In the case of pulse oximetry, however, \citet{sjoding2020racial} demonstrated significant differences in AUC for detecting hypoxemia with a pulse oximetry reading between white and Black patients, revealing predictive disparity alongside decision disparity.
+This demonstrates that data equity does not automatically equate to prediction equity, and prediction equity does not automatically equate to decision equity, three concepts we define and distinguish in Table \ref{tab:equity_def}.
+We also want to emphasize that, while our focus is on differential measurement error across known subgroups, all types of information bias run the risk of generating downstream inequities between subgroups, including missing data mechanisms \citep{wang_ten_2026, getzen_mining_2023}.
+Such nuances underscore the importance of statisticians in the development and implementation of algorithms and the interconnectedness of systematic and systemic biases.